CharlieRick/wildlife-photographer/README.md

 # Wildlife Photographer Portfolio

-The aim of this project was to create a salary calculator focused on user experience and design.
+The aim of this project was to hand code a beautiful, responsive website without the assistance of plugins.

-Nearly all of the salary calculators you find online aren't fun to use.
-They're usually across multiple pages, require page reloads and are painful to edit the information you've input.
-Not to mention, ugly!
-This was my inspiration to make a better one.
+The site is almost purely HTML & CSS, with the exception of some JavaScript for the functionality of the image slider.

 Live demo: http://wildlife-photographer.charick.co.uk/